<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Which Cabinet Finish Should You Choose? - Brush & Roll Painting

 Refinishing cabinets is a great way to freshen up spaces like a kitchen or a bathroom.
-Cabinets can be refinished to fit any style because of the various finishing options.
-But which finish should you choose?
+Cabinets can be refinished to fit any style because of the hundreds of color options and techniques, which can be overwhelming.

 Brush & Roll Painting has been refinishing cabinets since 1996.
 We have both expertise and experience in making every cabinet and woodwork refinish durable.